 There are several equations that are not stated correctly in the RSM documentation.
-The seriousness of this situation depends on whether these are simply typographical errors in the documentation, or whether these errors actually exist in the RSM code.
+The seriousness of these discrepancies depends on whether they are simply typographical errors in the documentation, or whether these errors actually exist in the RSM code.
 Specific equations of concern are as follows:

-- There is a ΔL variable missing from Equation 2.30 in the Theory Manual - The exponent in Equation 2.39 in the Theory Manual should be 2/3 instead of 5/3 - Use of the storage coefficient in all equations is incorrect, since this variable is applicable to confined and semi-confined aquifers.
-In all instances, the storage coefficient should be replaced by the specific yield.
+• There is a $\Delta L$ variable missing from Equation 2.30 in the Theory Manual

+• The exponent in Equation 2.39 in the Theory Manual should be 2/3 instead of 5/3

 The ground-water component of the RSM assumes that the subsurface geology is isotropic.
 The validity of this assumption throughout the model domain is questionable, since secondary solution cavities will certainly be oriented in the direction of the historical flows, leading to anisotropic hydraulic conductivities and transmissivities.
-If anisotropy cannot be incorporated in the model, then the validity and limitations of assuming isotropy should stated clearly in the theory manual.
+If anisotropy cannot be incorporated in the model, then the validity and limitations of assuming isotropy should be stated clearly in the Theory Manual.

-The canal seepage watermover is based on the following linear relationship between the water-surface elevation in a canal, H_i , and the water level in the adjacent cell, H_m :
+The canal seepage watermover is based on the following linear relationship between the seepage rate per unit length of the canal, $q_l$ , and difference between the water-surface elevation in a canal, $H_i$ , and the water level in the adjacent cell, $H_m$ (Equation 2.40 in the Theory Manual):

-$$q_l = \frac{k_m p}{\delta} (H_i - H_m)$$
+$$q{l} = \frac{k{m}p}{\delta}(H{i} - H{m})$$

-where k_m is the sediment-layer conductivity, p is the perimeter of the canal, and δ is the sediment-layer thickness.
-The canal-seepage formulation should be stated in terms of the reach transmissivity (Chin, 1991), since leakage is not solely dependent on sediment characteristics (for example, leakage occurs even when the sediment layer thickness is zero) and the dependence of the leakage coefficient on the size of the grid cell is lost when the above equation is used.
+where $k_m$ is the sediment-layer conductivity, p is the perimeter of the canal, and $\delta$ is the sediment-layer thickness.
+The canal-seepage formulation should be stated in terms of the reach transmissivity (Chin, 1991), since leakage is not solely dependent on sediment characteristics (for example, leakage occurs even when the sediment-layer thickness is zero) and the dependence of the leakage coefficient on the size of the grid cell is lost when the above equation is used.
 Larger cells should have smaller leakage coefficients.
 These dependencies become clear when the leakage formulation is cast in terms of a reach transmissivity.